Manitou Cliff Dwellings

 About

-May Schedule: OPEN 9:00am to 5:00pm.
-Weather Permitting We offer a walk-through history that is both fascinating and educational.
+September & October Schedule: OPEN for admission Daily 9:00am to 5:00pm.
+Park Closes at 5:30pm.
+Weather Permitting Pre-purchased tickets are not required.
+We offer a walk-through history that is both fascinating and educational.
 Explore the dwellings on a self-guided tour or use your smartphone and download the audio/photo tour.
 Don't miss the Pueblo building which houses multiple museums that feature Ancestral Puebloan artifacts and pottery, dioramas illustrating ways of life, tools and more.
 The gift shop boasts a great selection of souvenirs, Native American made jewelry and artifacts, along with a selection of US and Colorado made gifts.

 Suggest edits to improve what we show.